Tucson: Your Ride or Die

 If you’re the type of cyclist who views every mountain as a personal challenge, you’ll adore the five ranges that surround Tucson, making it a valley.
 It’s here in the steep cliffs encircling the city that Tucson has earned its reputation as a mountain biking hotbed.

-Beginning do-it yourselfer mountain bikers, check out rides like Fantasy Island in southeast Tucson.
+Beginning do-it yourselfer mountain bikers, check out rides like Fantasy Island Mountain Bike Park in southeast Tucson.
 The main loop, Lone Cactus, can be combined with a variety of shorter loops to customize your ride accordingly.
-Not to be forgotten, the Sweetwater Preserve is a favorite among locals because its well maintained, relatively flat trails border the picturesque Saguaro National Park West.
+Not to be forgotten, Sweetwater Preserve is a favorite among locals because of its well maintained, relatively flat trails that border the picturesque Saguaro National Park West.

 Intermediate riders consider the Starr Pass Main Loop trail in Tucson Mountain Park as a rite of passage.
 It’s the perfect combination of challenging, scenic and enjoyable, and the trail is conveniently located about a quarter mile from the entrance to JW Marriott Tucson Starr Pass Resort and Spa.
 Head northwest of Tucson to ride the 50 Year Trail System adjacent to Catalina State Park.
 There are seemingly endless scenic, single-track trails, including the popular Middlegate and The Chutes.